 An organisation working at the aid site

 Here, you sometimes have no choice but to rely on the guarantee of a Czech guarantor.
-However, you can usually find the website of a local organisation or the experience of other sponsors.
+However, you can usually find the website of the local organisation or the experience of other sponsors.

 Ratio of funds going directly to those in need vs. the cost of running the organisation